 Give the gift of travel planning made easy with a gift card to small group travel experts like Intrepid Travel and G Adventures, where you can book trips to destinations including Peru and Bali, by length of stay, by theme (more adventure-focused or focused on local culture and history, for example).
 Other ideas for travel lovers include the National Parks yearly pass, an Amtrak rail pass for U.S.-based travel, or a surprise-travel planning service which will plan a getaway based on your preferences and budget, destination unknown... until you arrive.

 As much as digital technology sometimes gets a bad rap in our always-on culture, there are just as many ways to unplug when used mindfully.
 For gift recipients who'd appreciate any opportunity to improve body, mind, and spirit, consider gift cards towards fitness and wellness app ClassPass and meditation apps like Headspace or Calm.
 Alternatively, a homemade coupon gifting time-saving activities, like a week's worth of home-cooked meals or babysitting services are thoughtful gestures for gift-givers on a budget.

 Subscription Gift Ideas

-These days, there is a subscription service for almost anything, from coffees from around the world, wine clubs that make learning about wine more accessible, books (try Book of the Month) to ties, razors (Dollar Shave Club to Billie) and snacks.
+There is a subscription service for almost anything; from coffees from around the world, to wine clubs that make learning about wine more accessible, books (try Book of the Month), ties, razors (Dollar Shave Club to Billie) and snacks.
 Most subscription boxes come with the option to pause and skip a month, so be sure to read the fine print beforehand.